Messquerade/Costumers-Assistant/README.md

 * 11:30 set up MongoDB Atlas (cloud based database)
 * 1:00 building MERN stack tutorial project to learn express and mongoDB https://github.com/Messquerade/Dev-Network
-Commits made on this project, *finish by the end of the weekend*
+Commits made on this project, *finish by the end of the weekend* ha that didn't happen, work in progress but it was a good jumping off point

+#### Friday 12/10
+* see commit history and notes file.
+Basically, building the backend first.
+Got users and authentication set up
+* 3:30 figuring out what information should be on a user's profile